-I am a member of the Association for Computational Creativity (ACC) and
+I am a member of the Steering Committee for the Association for Computational Creativity (ACC) and

 the Society for the

-the 2017 International Conference on Computational Creativity, which
+the 2017 International Conference on Computational Creativity, in Atlanta, US.

-I write an occasional column entitled Exploring Computational Creativity for The Creativity Post, an online forum for information about creativity.
+I have written occasional posts for a column entitled Exploring Computational Creativity for The Creativity Post, an online forum for information about creativity.

 TeachingEducation is not the filling of a pail, but the lighting of a fire.
 Quote (possibly) from W. B. Yeats.